omniscale/imposm3/README.md

 There are no official releases, but you find development builds at <http://imposm.org/static/rel/>.
 These builds are for x86 64bit Linux and require *no* further dependencies.
 Download, untar and start `imposm3`.
+Imposm 0.5 binaries are compatible with Debian 8, Ubuntu 14.04 and SLES 12 (and newer versions).
+Older Imposm binaries also support Debian 6, RHEL 6 and SLES 11.

 ### Source